 - When you want physical impact (e.g. postcards, brochures, dimensional mailers)

 It’s rarely “either/or.”
-The strongest campaigns in 2025 will be integrated and used strategically together for a collaborative approach to drive results.
+The strongest campaigns in 2026 will be integrated and used strategically together.
+Many businesses now align direct mail with their marketing funnel to ensure every touchpoint is optimised.
 For example:

 - Send a direct mail piece first, then follow up via email (and vice versa)